CW-Codewalnut/seo-audit-tool-next/README.md

 ```
 - public
--- assets
+-- img
 ```

-The public folder contains static assets that are used by the app.
-The assets folder contains images and other assets that are used by the app.
-These assets are copied to the dist folder when the app is built.
+The public folder contains img that are used by the app.
+These img are copied to the dist folder when the app is built.

 We want to keep as many assets as possible in the public folder, so that they can be cached by the browser.
 This will improve the performance of the app.